JonSanchez1/2021FALL-GAMETESTING2338/assignment_1/game_review_two.md

 ## Final Thoughts

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; My personal thoughts on this type of game/games is that they are really great to play and have fun if you're creative.
-I've always liked being creative when it comes to creating things or making some sort of scenery.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; My personal thoughts on this type of game/games is that they are really great to play and have fun with.
+I've always liked being creative when it comes to creating things or making some sort of scenery so, maybe I just like how creative you can get.
 I absolutely love how there is endless possibilities on what you are able to make!
+It can be something small to something enormous For the people that have never played such game, I would recommend them to try this game out.
+Even if you're not creative, I would say its definitely worth the buy!
+You don't necessarily have to be creative, just let your imagination run wild!

 ## Additional Information